dbouwman/solution-plan/core-api.md

   ):Promise<ISolutionModel> {...}
 ```

-*Note*: This process must also copy each of the `IResourceInfo`s to a resources of the Solution item itself, updating the `IResourceInfo.url` property as it does so.
+*Note*: This process must also copy each of the `ISolutionResource`s to a resources of the Solution item itself, updating the `ISolutionResource.sourceUrl` property as it does so.

-[IItemAdd](https://esri.github.io/arcgis-rest-js/api/types/IItemAdd/): Baseline information to create an item, in this case specific to creating the Solution item
+**Reference** [IItemAdd](https://esri.github.io/arcgis-rest-js/api/types/IItemAdd/): Baseline information to create an item, in this case specific to creating the Solution item.
+We may change this to a more minimal interface.

 # Deployment of a Solution
 This is the process of converting from templates, back into fully operational items.